FrVaBe/ElasticStack/ElasticStackFirstSteps/ReadMe.md

 >    }
 ```

 The `FRONTEND_DATETIME` pattern which is used to parse the datetime of a fontend log entry is no standard pattern.
-But [custom patterns](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html#_custom_patterns) can easily be added by providing a custom text file with these patterns that is located in the `logstash/patterns` application directory.
-I did this with the [patterns/custom](patterns/custom) file which contents looks like this
+But [custom patterns](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html#_custom_patterns) can easily be added by providing a custom text file with these patterns which needs to be located in the `logstash/patterns` application directory.
+I did this with the [patterns/custom](conf/patterns/custom) file.
+The contents looks like this

 ```
 > FRONTEND_DATETIME %{MONTHDAY}\.%{MONTHNUM}\.%{YEAR},%{HOUR}:?%{MINUTE}(?::?%{SECOND})
 ```

-The grok filter achieves that the event data has structured fields information about _timestamp_, _Thread_, _logging level_, _class_ and _message_ after the filter process.
+The given grok filter above achieves that the event data has structured fields information about _timestamp_, _thread_, _logging level_, _class_ and _message_ after the filter process.
 This data will be relevant for the later output to Elasticsearch.

 Finding the right pattern that matches a log can be hard.
 The online [Grok Debugger](http://grokdebug.herokuapp.com/) is a great help on doing so.